-This is a guest post from Eric Michelson, a writer, editor and member of the nDash Content Community.
+This guest post, “Writing Ritual: Getting Into the Content Creation Zone,” is by Eric Michelson, a writer, editor, and member of the nDash Content Community.

 You know the phrase, “inspiration strikes in the strangest of places?”
 Yeah, it’s true.
 Barreling down the highway at 70 mph is not really an ideal time to be struck with an amazing idea for a novel, but it happens.
 (True story: One time I actually had to pull off to the side of the highway and write down a poem… and then a police officer told me I needed to move.)

 But I’ve also learned that I can stoke that inspiration to strike whenever I want it to.
 It simply requires my mind to be calm, flexible, and always ready to work.

 But before I get into my specific ritual, I need to mention one thing:

 Practice makes perfect – especially with content creation

 Writing is a skill that, like all other skills, needs to be practiced… daily.
 If this discipline is not maintained, my work will suffer.
 Every day, at least once a day, regardless of what other projects I have going on, I need to write something.

 I like to think of it like I’m panning for gold.
 The more I look, the more gold I’ll find.
 Likewise, the more I write, the better my writing becomes.
 As far as I know, every great writer in the history of writing has maintained this level of discipline.